websiteshot/documentation/docs/features/filters.md

 If the screenshot is to be resized after generation, this can be done with this filter.

+## Margin

+Add a margin to your Screenshots for every side (top, bottom, left, right).

+## Rounded Corners

+If you want the corners of the screenshot to be rounded, this can be achieved with this filter.

 ## Shadows

 Shadows are everywhere on the web - they give elements a visual addition that can be very appealing.
 Shadows can be configured on the job via many parameters such as colors, transparency and much more.